Home page logo

 See the instructions in the section called “Executing Nmap on Mac OS X” for help on running Nmap and Zenmap after they are installed.

-The programs installed by the installer are universal binaries that will run on Mac OS X 10.4 (Tiger) or later.
+The programs installed by the installer will run on Intel Mac OS X 10.5 (Leopard) or later.
 Users of earlier versions will have to compile from source or use a third-party package.
+Instructions for PowerPC (PPC) Mac systems (which Apple ceased selling in 2006) are available on our wiki.

 Compile from Source Code